Skip to main content

 Though not everything should be plainly explained.
 It can later be in next serieses.
 Or it would be the work of ethnographers and anthropologists to point out hits, misses, overdoes and much more.

 In the cast, Awinja, the crazy, is denying she was the only not cursed by her grandfather.
 But her brother is, who sees her as equally disturbed.
 With cursed sons (one dead) and a bipolar sister in denial we are set to see much more film.
+Severally does Lil Mbilu confirm that indeed they are cursed.
 What entertainments do ‘perfect lives’ have?
-If anything culture and its demands only gets tougher to those who try to evade customary requirements.
+If anything culture and its demands only gains relevance to those who try to evade customary requirements.

-So Awinja is offering all her creativity and resources for her community.
-Higher than the need to advance her A-WISH creative content works, she is having memorable moments with her blood people, helping them relieve their worries, lighten what weighs them down – poverty, failed expectations, premature deaths, failed marriages, traditional/modern demands and skeptical mentalities.
+So Awinja is offering all her creativity and resources to her Mudungu community.
+Higher than the need to advance her A-WISH creative content works, she is having memorable moments with her blood people, helping them relieve their worries, laught at what weighs them down – poverty, failed expectations, premature deaths, failed marriages, traditional/modern demands and skeptical mentalities.
 What Awinja did at launch of season 1 is that she also organized for Cinema Community Viewing (see image) at Mudungu Primary courtesy of her sponsors – and it was all beautiful, one of a kind.

 But Izianunu never died.
 That is discovered at end of series 1.
 He appears on the burial hour and all run berserk.
 Awinja faints.
 This is definitely a huge twist of things and all followers of the film are expectant.
 Any person with some knowledge of customs can start filling in the blanks – what happens when a wrong body is buried?
 What should the ‘assumed dead’ go through so as not to ‘sooner die’ as ‘already mourned’? etc